ASN07S/pesu_iot_ws/README.md

 The system was tested successfully in simulation, demonstrating full autonomous exploration.
 > ⚠️ On the real robot, full autonomy was **partially implemented** due to hardware tuning and control issues.

-Developed as part of a **2025 Internship Project at PES University**.
+Developed as part of a **2025 Internship Project at PES University, Under the guidance of Dr.Ashok kumar patil, professor Pes University**

 ---